cryptohippie/webauthclient/README.md

 3. Call authenticator:\
    `vpnauth -clientid YOUR-CLIENT-ID -password YOUR-PASSWORD`
 4. Exit code 0, no output -> All went according to plan!

+Alternatively you can use the binaries from vpnauth-bin/, they have been prebuilt for x86_64/amd64 systems.